Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 7. Spinal stenosis causes sharp pain in the cervical region.

-8. Arise various violations in the eyes and pain in the ears.
-Usually they are unilateral.
+8. arise various disorders in the eyes and pain in the ears.
+Usually they are one-sided.

-With a long course of the disease, it can cause an increase in pressure inside the skull and vegetative dystonia.
-The patient's fingers are numb.
-A person develops irritability, mood swings, causeless fear.
+If the disease lasts for a long time, it can cause increased pressure inside the skull and vegetative-vascular dystonia.
+The patient's fingers become numb.
+A person develops irritability, mood swings, and unreasonable fear.

 Diagnosis of arterial syndrome in cervical osteochondrosis

-Examination of the patient begins with an external examination.
-At the same time, doctors give Special attention factors such as: pain on skin in a patient, muscle tension in the occipital region, pain on the vertebrae of the neck when pressed.
+The examination of the patient begins with an external examination.
+At the same time, doctors pay special attention factors such as: painful sensations on skin the patient has muscle tension in the occipital region, pain on the vertebrae of the neck when pressing.

 Diagnosis is carried out using Doppler ultrasound.
-Using this equipment, you can examine all the vessels that feed the brain with blood, determine their condition at the time of the test and identify various violations and deviations.
+Using this equipment, you can examine all the vessels that supply the brain with blood, determine their condition at the time of testing and identify various disorders and deviations.

-Another way to diagnose the disease is the use of x-ray equipment.
-If a person becomes worse during the examination, then to clarify the reasons, the patient is sent for magnetic resonance imaging to check areas of the brain.
-According to the results of such a study, the patient can be urgently hospitalized.
+Another way to diagnose the disease is by using radiographic equipment.
+If during the examination a person becomes worse, then to clarify the reasons, the patient is sent for magnetic resonance imaging to check areas of the brain.
+Based on the results of such a study, the patient may be urgently hospitalized.

-Errors in the diagnosis of the disease (they are possible, since the disease coincides with other diseases in terms of symptoms) can lead to irreparable consequences.
+Errors in diagnosing the disease (they are possible, since the disease's symptoms coincide with other diseases) can lead to irreparable consequences.
 Therefore, when making a primary diagnosis, it is advisable to repeat the examination in order to identify signs of the disease that were missed during the first diagnosis.

-If the cause of the disease is established accurately and this is a pinching of the arteries, then doctors prescribe a course of therapy that should help to completely heal the person.
+If the cause of the disease is precisely established and it is pinched arteries, then doctors prescribe a course of therapy that should help completely cure the person.
 Treatment should be carried out under the strict supervision of the attending physician, even when the patient is at home.

-Self-medication in this case is strictly prohibited, as it can lead to irreversible consequences up to and including death.
+Self-medication in this case is strictly prohibited, as it can lead to irreversible consequences, even death.

 The treatment process must be complex.
-Below is a list existing ways the fight against the syndrome.
-Doctors can use either all of these methods, or choose the most appropriate for a particular case.
-The disease is cured in the following ways:
+Below is a list existing methods fight the syndrome.
+Doctors can use all of these methods, or choose the most appropriate for a particular case.
+The disease is treated in the following ways:

 2. The patient is prescribed therapeutic exercises.